Similarity search

 To find an exhaustive list of embeddings for a data row, go to Catalog and open the detailed view of the data row.
 In the detailed view under Metadata, you will find all embeddings available on the data row.

-How to search for similar data rows
+Search for similar data rows

 Data rows that share common characteristics are represented by vectors that are close to each other in the embedding space.
 There are several ways to do a similarity search within the Catalog product.